 The second ecosystems Amazon is useful because in most countries it represents the largest part of the population online shopping habits.

 Therefore, when we use qualitative research to understand what consumers such as women think of a product and why bolted that we can scrape Amazon reviews and analyses them.

 With the third ecosystem being Facebook.
 In most countries, Facebook represents the largest social media network.

 Therefore we can use quantitative research to evaluate Facebook’s advertising inventory which will tell us the size of online interest groups, all branded communities etc.

 Facebook has become more sophisticated in the sense that it also enables us to carry out a mixture of qualitative and quantitative research for example how many repeat buyers offset the products exist in a brand community.

-The fourth one is LinkedIn which is become the world’s most popular social network.
+With the fourth one is LinkedIn which is becoming one of the world’s most popular social network.